KeithSloan/GDML/README.md

 file and the material definitions into a separate FreeCAD document.
 Note: The file extension used should be xml NOT gdml

-The Materials directory contains a number of Materials XML files that can be imported.
+The Materials directory contains a number of Materials XML files including NIST Database that can be imported.

 ### Constants / Isotopes / Elements / Materials